-The pension fund accounts are shown in detail on pages 16 to 44.
+The pension fund accounts are shown in detail on pages 16 to 45.

-The Fund Account shows a net outflow of £15.2m from dealings with members.
-Investment income for the year was £142m, an increase on the previous year.
-This has been augmented by a net income of £744m from sales and/or increases in the market value of the Fund's investments (though these market values could change in future), so the overall return on investments for the year is £882m.
+The Fund Account shows a net inflow of £46.2m from dealings with members.
+Investment income for the year was £150m, an increase on the previous year.
+Added to this is a net income of £51m from sales and/or increases in the market value of the Fund's investments (though these market values could change in future), so the overall return on investments for the year is £195m.

-Overall, the value of the fund has increased by £866m over the year to stand at £4,932m.
+Overall, the value of the fund has increased by £239m over the year to stand at £5,172m.
 The chart below shows how the 3 main components have contributed to the Fund's value over the last 5 years.